Merci-chao/userChrome.js/README.md

 <details>
 <summary>Minor Updates</summary>

+**Version 4.1.2.4**
+- Fixes
+	- Layout issue that occurred when moving pinned tabs to another window while the Tabs Bar is scrollable.
+	- Visual issue when closing pinned tabs.

 **Version 4.1.2.3**
 - Hide secondary tab label when `tabContentHeight` is bellow `30` (compact mode).
 - Adjust the tab height in split view when it is too compact.